 Finally, we establish sensitivity results with respect to the input parameters.
-For example, it is intuitively clear that the optimal number of upgrades do not increase as the price for the upgrades are higher.
+For example, it is intuitively clear that the optimal number of upgrades does not increase as the price for the upgrades increases.
 However, surprisingly, this is not necessarily true with respect to many other input parameters such as the penalty for upgrading outside overhauls, the number of overhauls, or a more rapid increase of failure costs.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:Literature}, we review related literature, and in Section~\ref{sec:ModelDescription} we introduce our model formally.
 In Section~\ref{sec:Analysis}, we derive high-level insights for the structure of the optimal policy if upgrade executions outside overhauls are not penalized.
 For the general case, we use the results in Section~\ref{sec:Analysis} to introduce a solution approach on how to calculate the optimal policy efficiently in Section~\ref{sec:SolutionApproach}.
 Finally, we derive several managerial insights in Section~\ref{sec:Sensitivity} by testing the dependency of the optimal policy with respect to the input parameters.
 We summarize our key findings and insights in Section~\ref{sec:Conclusion}.